Can't add a certificate exception in Firefox 4.0, relevant buttons are disabled

 To create this problem change your etc/host for a hostname from one IP to another and try connecting to the same https:// site:

 - 192.168.119.129 dev # oracle vm

 I can create the problem this way and solve it by clearing my cache.

-- Make sure that you not run Firefox in (permanent) Private Browsing - Browse the web without saving information about the sites you visit mode.
+- Make sure that you not run Firefox in (permanent) Private Browsing - Use Firefox without saving history mode.

 - In Private Browsing mode some menu items and features are disabled and show as grayed choices.

 - You enter Private Browsing mode if you select: Tools > Options > Privacy > History: Firefox will: "Never Remember History"